Overview

 You’ll be taught by staff who are themselves HCPC registered radiographers with decades of combined experience across a range of specialties, studying in a hospital which provides comprehensive diagnostic and interventional radiological services, as well as 24/7 emergency services as part of the Hospital Trauma Centre.

-This Diagnostic Radiography course from St George's, University of London is currently offered through a partnership with Kingston University, the Joint Faculty of Health Social Care and Education.
+This Diagnostic Radiography course from City St George's, University of London is currently offered through a partnership with Kingston University, the Joint Faculty of Health Social Care and Education.

 Careers